John Tracy Gaffey: Vocation

 At the age of 20, Gaffey became a reporter with the Santa Cruz Courier.
 In 1879, he founded a short-lived newspaper called the Santa Cruz Herald.
+He joined the Workingmen's Party of California and served as undersheriff of Santa Cruz County from 1880 to 1883.
+His brother Patrick was elected to the State Assembly in 1879.
 Later, he became a law clerk for the California Supreme Court.
 In 1892 he was manager for Stephen M. White in his successful campaign for election to the U.S. Senate by the California State Legislature.
 In 1893, he became the first editor of the Los Angeles Herald.

-He was a member of the Los Angeles City Council in 1892-94 and was collector of customs in 1890-93.
+Gaffey was a member of the California State Board of Equalization from 1887 to 1891, the Los Angeles City Council from 1892 to 1894, and was collector of customs from 1890 to 1893.
 He had mining interests in Mexico, oil interests in Texas and real-estate holdings.
-He was a member of the California State Board of Equalization.
 He played a major role in the founding of the Los Angeles Harbor in San Pedro.

 Legacy

 In San Pedro, Gaffey Street was named after him, and a plaque memorializes him in the Gaffey Building, where he had his office, 333 West Sixth Streety.